SHARE

 Also you might want to place the script within a div to help position it.

-[Also, take a look at the Goodies Thoughts sections in:
+Also, take a look at the Goodies Thoughts sections in:

 and

-Q. I am a beginner working in the Primers and I am having a problem with
+I am a beginner working in the Primers and I am having a problem with

-images.
-I work with Windows XP.
 When I open a page in the browser, the

-image appears as a little box with a red "x" in the middle. (code sample and
+image appears as a little box with a red

 description provided)

-A. Images not showing properly are almost always due to the path being
+Images not showing properly are almost always due to the path being

 incorrect.
 This could include the image not being in the right folder, the